How Gov+ Cut CPA 81% and Reduced CPL 87% in 7 Days Without Increasing Budget

 Optimization Event Realignment

 Prospecting campaigns were shifted from Purchase optimization to Lead optimization.
-This increased event volume substantially and provided the algorithm with sufficient signal to stabilize delivery.
+This increased event volume and gave the algorithm enough signal to stabilize delivery.

 Campaign Architecture Rebuild